andrewcooke/choochoo/docs/impulse.md

   mentioned throughout the literature and credited most often to Banister.

-With the arrival of power meters, Training Stresss Score (TSS) was introduced by Coogan.
+With the arrival of power meters, Training Stress Score (TSS) was introduced by Coogan.
 This [appears to be](https://www.trainingpeaks.com/blog/normalized-power-intensity-factor-training-stress/) output power, corrected to reflect physiological load (Normalised